AutarkLabs/open-enterprise/README.md

 ## Background

-The proposal for an Aragon [Planning Suite](https://github.com/aragon/nest/pull/24) was developed by members of [Space Decentral](https://spacedecentral.net) and [Giveth](https://giveth.io), and received funding via [Aragon's Nest program](https://blog.aragon.one/introducing-aragon-nest-1aa8c91c0566): an example of decentralization at it's finest.
+The proposal for an Aragon [Planning Suite](https://github.com/aragon/nest/pull/24) was developed by members of [Autark](https://autark.xyz, and received funding via [Aragon's Nest program](https://blog.aragon.one/introducing-aragon-nest-1aa8c91c0566): an example of decentralization at it's finest.
 We are developing this app as a collaborative unit because it is a crucial building block for any organization that aims to coordinate work and streamline management duties, without traditional managers.
 This app will work with any ERC-20 token or Aragon DAO.

 ## The Suite